 In July 2016, there were 1,000 children in Montgomery County participating in the Child Care Subsidy Program according to the Child Care Demographics 2017: Montgomery County Report.
 A monthly average of 691 children received WPA in 2016.
-That equates to less than half (46%) of the children under 5 living below the Federal Poverty level as receiving child care subsidies.
+That equates to less than half (46%) of the children under 5 living below the Federal Poverty level as receiving childcare subsidies.
 According to the Child Care in Montgomery County report, the proposed FY16 WPA rate for a family of four was 265% of the Federal Poverty level, still falling well below what is required for Self-Sufficiency Standards.
-Many families are unable to afford child care even when receiving subsidies as they are unable to pay the mandated copay let alone any additional costs associated.
-There are approximately 13.7 eligible children for every subsidized child receiving Child Care Subsidy and 44.1 eligible children for every subsidized child receiving WPA.
+Many families are unable to afford childcare even when receiving subsidies as they are unable to pay the mandated copay let alone any additional costs associated.
+There are approximately 13.7 eligible children for every subsidized child receiving WPA.

-In 2016, Montgomery County revised their local child care subsidies program, Working Parents Assistance (WPA), to provide higher reimbursement for child care and include families with higher level incomes, to better reflect the cost of living in the community.
+In 2016, Montgomery County revised their local childcare subsidies program, Working Parents Assistance (WPA), to provide higher reimbursement for child care and include families with higher level incomes, to better reflect the cost of living in the community.
 In 2017, WPA received an additional \$1 million from the County Council.
 According to the Montgomery County Department of Health & Human Services Annual Report, the increase in funding provided an additional 556 children with WPA vouches and 555 children with supplemental vouchers to the State Child Care Subsidy program.

 In August 2018, the Maryland State Child Care Subsidy program renamed itself the Child Care Scholarship (CCS) Program.
 New income guidelines were released which significantly increased the income limits for all families, in some cases doubling the income cap.
 Previously the eligibility guidelines for a family of four was \$35,702, under the new guidelines the income eligibility for a family of four is \$71,525.
 Maryland will continue to increase subsidy reimbursement rates over the next ten years.
 This change in income eligibility will result in the majority of families currently receiving WPA to be eligible under the Child Care Scholarship Program, most likely with higher voucher amounts.
-All families under WPA are being asked to apply to the CCS by December 2018 to determine eligibility.
-Changes in the WPA will be determined once the full transition has taken place.
+Changes in the WPA are still under review.